-Jason Clodfelter serves as executive vice president, U.S. drama development and programming for Sony Pictures Television.
-In this role, Clodfelter guides the development of scripted programming for drama series, working with writers and producers on projects for broadcast, cable, and streaming outlets.
+Formerly, as executive vice president, U.S. drama development and programming for Sony Pictures Television (SPT), Clodfelter guided the development of scripted programming for drama series, working with writers and producers on projects for broadcast, cable, and streaming outlets.

 During his tenure at SPT, Clodfelter has helped to develop many of the studio’s high-profile dramas, including Bloodline, Masters of Sex, Justified, The Night Shift, The Get Down, Mad Dogs, Sneaky Pete, Houdini & Doyle, Game of Silence, Unforgettable, Damages and Drop Dead Diva.

 Prior to joining SPT in 2006, Clodfelter served as vice president of development for Spelling Television, Inc., where he developed the series Wanted and Saving Grace, and was the director of development for John Wells Productions.